Bloc/swiftris-checkpoints/10-miserable-and-magical.md

 Our theme song is incredible and therefore it must be played ad infinitum.
 At **#1** we set up a looping sound playback action of our theme song.
 At **#2** we added a method which `GameViewController` may use to play any sound file on demand.

 Run Swiftris and listen to the soothing tones of soviet propaganda.
-Workers of the world, *unite!*
+Workers of the world, *unite!* Note that your blocks won't explode yet - we need to write a little more code in the next section to finish that animation.

 >Fun fact, the word **robot** stems from the Russian word for **worker**, **rabotnik**.
 Languages are fun!